abund4nt/Easy-Shell/README.md

   -lport LPORT  Local port number
 ```

-In my case I have an alias in the `.zshrc` to run it directly from `shell`, but who cares about that?
+In my case I have an alias in the `.zshrc` to run it directly from `shell`.